tanejashashank/Code_journal/README.md

 # Code_journal
 My code journal for basic data analysis

-I'll add some basic syntax for data analysis using Python pandas, scikit learn supervised and Un-supervised learning.
+I'll add some basic syntax for data analysis using Python's pandas, numpy and scikit learn libraries for  supervised and Un-supervised learning.

 PySpark Notes are already added.